elf4j/elf4j-provider/README.md

 classes, more than one writer is rarely necessary.

 ### Output Format Pattern

+All individual patterns, including the JSON pattern, can either be the only output of the log entry, or mixed together with any other patterns.

 * `timestamp`: Date time format configurable via Java `DateTimeFormatter` [pattern syntax](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns),